benatespina/book-notes/extreme_programming_explained.md

 * It's worse to fail with an XP team than to succeed with a pure waterfall team.
 * The goal is successful and satisfying relationships and projects, not membership in the XP Club.
 * Your team is extreme sets other people's expectations for your style of communication, your development practices, and the speed and quality of your results.

+### Chapter 22.
+Offshore development
+* Software development could stay on its current path of creeping increments.
+Without dramatic improvement, though, the global market for software will stagnate as more attractive investments are found in manufacturing and biotechnology.
+* The expanding market will more than make up for losses in any one location because of increased efficiency and multi-site development.